 NO STUDENT WILL BE ALLOWED TO LEAVE THE BUILDING WITHOUT PARENT OR GUARDIAN PERMISSION AND/OR APPROVAL OF THE PRINCIPAL.
-Whenever a student leaves the building during the normal course of the school day, the parent or guardian must notify the attendance director by phone, (texts, emails and notes are not acceptable) or the office personnel if director is not available.
-The student must then sign out in the Attendance Director's office.
+Whenever a student leaves the building during the normal course of the school day, the parent or guardian must notify the school by phone, (texts, emails and notes are not acceptable).
+The student must then sign out in the K-12 office.
 Failure to sign out when leaving the building will be considered skipping.
 (See additional rules regarding "Closed Campus").